whowell1/whowell1github.io/content/en/blog/investigating_malicious_containers.md

 Many researchers have published IOCs associated with Shai-Hulud 2.0, and identifying them on hosts by looking up hashes is relatively trivial.
 But if the affected Shai-Hulud npm package is not on a traditional host (e.g., a containers), triaging looks a little different.

 I've wanted to write a blog post on how to triage potentially malicious containers for a long time, so I'm using this Shai-Hulud incident to do so.
 This guide is a walkthrough on how to investigate potentially malicious containers using the IOCs from Shai-Hulud as a guide.
 This walkthrough assumes that the container is running on a host and is a Linux-based container.

+Please note that this is not a remediation guide for organizations affected by Sha-Hulud.
+Sha-Hulud indicators of compromise (IOCs) are used solely as examples to demonstrate how to investigate container artifacts.
+More detailed reports on Sha-Hulud are linked in the resource section.

 ## Important Distinctions